pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`gui_widgets`

-This code creates a graphical user interface (GUI) using the Arcade library in Python.
-It demonstrates how to create different UI widgets such as text labels, flat buttons, and texture buttons.
-The UI components are organized using a UIBoxLayout for alignment.
-Event handling is shown for button clicks.
-The UI is managed by a UIManager.
-The `MyView` class extends Arcade's `View` class and sets up the UI elements and event handling.
-The window background color is set, and the UI is drawn on the window.
+This code demonstrates how to create and utilize various user interface (UI) widgets in a Python application with the Arcade library.
+It showcases the creation of text widgets, flat buttons, and texture buttons, along with handling click events for these widgets.
+Furthermore, it illustrates the organization of widgets using layout groups to align and structure the UI elements effectively on the screen.
+Additionally, it highlights the use of a UIManager to manage UI elements and events, enabling the interactive functionality of the widgets within the application's window.

 happy_face.py
 -------------